-Eleuthera: A sleepy island's most showstopping sights
+A sleepy island paradise's most showstopping sights

 It's best to visit when the tide is fairly low and to skip it altogether when the surf is rough.
 The rocky "bathtub" surfaces are quite sharp and water shoes or tennis shoes are a must.

-Both the bridge and the baths are about a 15-minute drive from North Eleuthera Airport, which welcomes direct flights from Atlanta, Fort Lauderdale and Miami.
+Both the bridge and the baths are about a 15-minute drive from North Eleuthera Airport, which during normal travel times welcomes direct flights from Atlanta, Fort Lauderdale and Miami.

 Castaway isolation, while it lasts